-Water – Water Prayer Plants once the top 1 to 2 inches of soil is dry.
+Water – Water Prayer Plants once the top third of the soil is dry.
 Do not allow them to dry out completely as these plants are not drought tolerant.
 Take care when watering to not get water on the leaves, as they can develop fungal issues.

 Soil – Moist, well-draining soil like Espoma Potting Soil.

 Temperature – Prayer Plants enjoy temperatures between 65° and 80°.
 Do not expose to temperatures below 55° and protect them from drafts.

 Humidity – Moderate to high levels of humidity are ideal.
 Do not mist Prayer Plants to raise humidity, instead set a tray of pebbles and water or a humidifier nearby.

 Fertilization – Fertilize every couple of weeks spring through fall and reduce to fertilizing monthly during winter.
 Use a balanced fertilizer like Bonide Liquid Plant Food.